theobald-software/theobald-software.github.io/content/_en/yunio/security/server-security.md

 ### Running a service under a Windows service account

-When restricting access to Windows AD users, the YunIO service must run under a dedicated service account.
-To do that, follow the steps in [Running the YunIO Service under a Windows Service Account](../advanced-techniques/service-account).
+When restricting access to Windows AD users, the yunIO service must run under a dedicated service account.
+To do that, follow the steps in [Running the yunIO Service under a Windows Service Account](../advanced-techniques/service-account).

 *********
 #### Related Links